 The Effects of Cybercrime

-Considering that small businesses don’t have the best software and hardware investment capacity, they appear to be more vulnerable to cybercriminals.
+Small businesses don’t have the best software and hardware investment capacity, so they appear more vulnerable to cybercriminals.
 Therefore, they are more susceptible to attacks as opposed to larger enterprises.
 Without adequate protection and security, businesses may undergo many negative effects, such as:

 1. Direct and significant financial disruption

-The harsh reality points to most businesses shutting down within a year after a large-scale cyberattack.
+The harsh reality points to most businesses shutting down after a large-scale cyberattack within a year.
 So, evidently, not only will cybercrime impact your company’s profits, it can create irrevocable damage.
 It can also cause a long-term impact on your company’s reputation and potential for growth.

 2. Business disruption and lost productivity